killaitis/peloton/docs/Concepts.md

 # Concepts

 This document will describe the core concepts used by the Peloton library.

 ## The Actor System

 An actor system is the central hub for actors.
 It is used to create new actors, manage their lifetime and possibly transport messages to other actor systems on remote machines.

-To create a new actor system with default settings:
+You create a new actor system with default settings:

 ```scala
 ActorSystem.use: actorSystem ?=>